kelvintechnical/D424-Capstone/TECHNICAL_OVERVIEW.md

 #### Summary Endpoint
 - `GET /summary` - Get financial summary (optional: startDate, endDate query parameters)
   - Returns: TotalIncome, TotalExpenses, NetAmount, IncomeCount, ExpenseCount
+  - Date filtering: Dates are normalized to include full day ranges (start of day to end of day) to ensure all records within the selected dates are included in calculations

 **API Features**
 - JWT authorization on all endpoints (except authentication endpoints)